About the Foundation

 • Politically independent

-Project ideas that could be granted support:
+Project ideas that could have been granted support:

 • Should give direct support to vulnerable children in their development, increased safety and improved health.